xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

    <resource><partition>/machine/tp_app/lxc</partition></resource>
    ```
 >
-   Each IOS XR platform defines control groups (cgroups) that specify the total resources (CPUs,
+   In IOS XR 6.1.1+, each IOS XR platform defines control groups (cgroups) that specify the
-   disk space, etc.) that can safely be consumed in total by all apps running on this platform.
+   total resources (CPUs, disk space, etc.) that can safely be consumed in total by all apps
-   This entry enrolls your app into the appropriate cgroup to ensure that it runs as a
+   running on this platform.
+This entry enrolls your app into the appropriate cgroup to ensure
-   well-behaved application on the target IOS XR platform.
+   that it runs as a well-behaved application on the target IOS XR platform.
+>
+   These cgroups are not defined in IOS XR 6.0.x; in this case you should omit this line of XML
+   and it is up to you as a user to avoid oversubscribing your system. {: .notice--warning}
 >
 *  The netns (network namespace) setting:
 >